Emergence of bacterial glass: Concluding remarks

 To summarize, we report that dense populations of motile bacteria spontaneously vitrify as the number density increases by cell growth and division.
-We found that this transition takes place in two steps as sketched in \figref[c]{fig2}, first from the active fluid phase to the orientation glass, where only the orientational degrees of freedom are arrested, and second to the complete glass where the remaining translational degrees of freedom are also arrested.
+We found that this transition takes place in two steps as sketched in \figref[d]{fig2}, first from the active fluid phase to the orientation glass, where only the orientational degrees of freedom are arrested, and second to the complete glass where the remaining translational degrees of freedom are also arrested.
 These transitions were found to show characteristic properties of glass transitions, such as rapid slowdown, fragility, dynamic heterogeneity, and cage effects.
-We also showed that bacteria form nematic microdomains, leading to collective motion which seems to result in the unusual signal in the dynamic susceptibility $\chi_4$ for low $\phi$.
+We also showed that bacteria form nematic microdomains, leading to collective motion which seems to result in the unusual signal in the dynamic susceptibility $\chi_4^Q$ for low $\phi$.
 These are attributed to the rod shape and self-propulsion of bacteria, and as such, can be characteristic of active rod systems in general.
-All in all, our experiment represents a model system for studying dense bacterial populations, which may be relevant in broad contexts including biofilms, as well as characteristic glassy dynamics of such active rod systems.